-In 2018, corporate issuance of \$1.4 trillion (\$1.2 trillion investment grade, \$173 billion high yield, and \$39 billion convertible) is 18% lower than the record issuance of \$1.7 trillion (\$1.4 trillion investment grade, \$284 billion high yield, and \$27 billion convertible) in 2017.
-Year-to-date 2019, corporate bond issuance is \$1.1 trillion (\$934 billion investment grade, \$207 billion high yield, and \$1 billion convertible), or relatively flat to the \$1.2 billion issued over the same time period in 2018.
+In 2019, corporate issuance of \$1.4 trillion (\$1.1 trillion investment grade, \$278 billion high yield, and \$800 million convertible) is relatively the same as 2018 issuance of \$1.4 trillion (\$1.2 trillion investment grade, \$169 billion high yield, and \$39 billion convertible).
+Year-to-date 2020, corporate bond issuance is \$835 billion (\$732 billion investment grade, \$102 billion high yield, and \$2 billion convertible), or 69% higher than the \$494 billion issued over the same time period in 2019.
 The corporate bond market has topped \$1 trillion each year since 2011 as interest rates have been consistently historically low.

-While corporate bond issuance has reached record levels since 2011, most issuances are for financial engineering rather than to build manufacturing plants or infrastructure to fund growth - i.e., more issuances are to fund mergers and acquisitions or stock buybacks, which include International Business Machines Corp.'s \$20 billion issuance in May 2019 to help fund its purchase of Red Hat Inc. and Bristol-
+While corporate bond issuance has reached record levels since 2011, most issuances are for financial engineering rather than to build manufacturing plants or infrastructure to fund growth - i.e., more issuances are to fund mergers and acquisitions, stock buybacks, and refinance higher yielding debt in the record low interest rate environment.
+However, most of the recent large issuances have been to build additional reserves, which include Boeing's record-breaking \$25 billion issuance, Disney's \$11 billion issuance, Nike's \$6 billion issuance, and Proctor & Gamble's \$5 billion issuance.